Squishy6094/character-select-coop/API-Docs.md

 Returns the current character's Voicetable, Primarily when hooking a character's voice

 ## _G.charSelect.character_get_life_icon()
-Returns a Character's Icon from the Local Index based off the Input
+Returns a Character's Icon from the Local Index based on the Input

 | Variable Name | Valid Input Types | Extra Info | Example |